2.3. Named Package

 Understanding the Command

-This command is almost identical to the compilation command in the previous section that compiled code in the default package.
+This command is almost identical to the execution command in the previous section that ran the code in the default package.
 The only change is the FQN.
 Note that the package is now part of the FQN!

 In English, this command tells Java to: “run the HelloWorld.class file with FQN cs1302.hello.HelloWorld and, if that file is not in the present working directory, it should check the bin folder as well.
 Notice that we do not need to tell it the subdirectories within bin as those are implied by the FQN.